hackintoshrao/behavioral-cloning/writeup_template.md

 - Randomly chose one of the right/left/center image and used the flipped image too.
 - Used 22000 samples from generator for training each epoch.
 - The model is trained for a total of 3 epochs.

+####Fixing the first failed submission.
+- In the first submission the car moved out of track on couple of occasions at steep turns.
+- To fix it I made the model more complex by adding 2 more fully connected layers.
+That fixed the issue.